Managing Currencies and Exchange Rates for Your Markets

 -

-| Note: The Edit exchange rates option appears only if you've selected a non-store settlement currency and disabled local currency display. |
+| Note: The Exchange rate strategy option appears only if you've selected a non-store settlement currency and disabled local currency display. |